 If you're looking to save on your favorite items at the grocery store, using coupons is the key to saving big.
 One way to get them is to request free coupon books by mail.
 Companies will send out these coupons hoping that you'll try their product, love it, and come back and keep purchasing it.

-Using the coupons from these free coupon books, inserts, and magazines, along with printable coupons, is a great way to lower your grocery bill.
+Using the coupons from these free coupon books, inserts, and magazines, along with printable coupons and coupon apps, is a great way to lower your grocery bill.
 It's also a fun way to try some new products that you may overlook normally.

 01 of 07